DeepBlueRobotics/training/docs/week-1/types.md

 2 <= 2; // less than or equal
 3 >= 3; // greater than or equal
 ```
-These comparison operators can be used to compare ints, doubles, and booleans, but not Strings.
+From the computer's point of view, these comparison operators are essentially nice ways to write `true` or `false`.
+They can be used to compare ints, doubles, and booleans, but not Strings.

 ## Strings
 Earlier, you were introduced to the `String` type.
 All the previous types we covered are called **primitive** types, but `String` is not a primitive type.
 For now, this distinction only affects two things: the type name is capitalized and you can't compare Strings directly with the comparison operators we mentioned above.